nzbgetcom/nzbget/docs/HOW_TO_USE.md

 ### Running nzbget as systemd service (Linux only)

-It is possible to run nzbget as systemd service under modern Linux distributions.
+It is possible to run nzbget as a systemd service under modern Linux distributions.
 To achieve this, create in `/etc/systemd/system/` `nzbget.service`.
 Example service files (replace `/path/to/nzbget` with real path, and `nzbget_user`/`nzbget_group` with real user/group):

-- nzbget runs as a daemon, logs to own log file:
+- nzbget runs as a daemon and logs to own log file:
 ```
 [Unit]
 Description=NZBGet Service